stephenlanim/portfolio/Design_Notes.md

 - Projects from Modern React with Redux by Stephen Grider (Udemy) course
 - RSVP React App
 - Four in a Row App, after I've added reset functionality and perhaps score keeping.

+Low Priority Projects (to remove if I need room):
+- Interactive Photo Gallery
+- React-Based Image Search (there will be more sophisticated apps in the future)

 Future Projects to Create:
 - eCommerce website